The HoTT Doctoral Concentration

 For example, a student concentrating in the hand-press print period might satisfy this requirement by taking a course in film production or in digital multimedia theory.
 For the purposes of this concentration, periods are defined as “script” (pre-1476 in English). “hand-press” (1476-1799), “industrial” (1800-1899), and “post-1900”.
 A course that counts as belonging to the “hand-press” period, for purposes of the chronological distribution, might count as “manuscript” for the media distribution (example: a course focusing on seventeenth-century poetic miscellanies).

-7. In order to satisfy any of these requirements, or to count toward the required 18 credit areas for the concentration, a course must be approved by the Director of HoTT.
-(In 2014–15 and 2015–16, the Director of HoTT is Prof. Coldiron.)
-NOTE: Courses need not be taught by a member of the current HoTT faculty.
+6. In order to satisfy any of these requirements, or to count toward the required 18 credit areas for the concentration, a course must be approved by the Director of HoTT (currently Gary Taylor).

-8. “Double-dipping.”
+7. “Double-dipping.”
 We encourage the intelligent selection of rich and multi-faceted courses so as to fulfill these requirements easily.
-Although all students must take the four courses specified above in paragraphs 1 and 2, the distribution requirements in paragraphs 3, 4, and 5 could be satisfied by courses in paragraph 2.
-Likewise, a course that satisfies a distribution requirement in paragraph 3 might also satisfy one in paragraph 5.
+Although all students must take the four courses specified above in paragraphs 1 and 2, the distribution requirements in paragraphs 3 and 5 could be satisfied by courses in paragraph 2.
 A course that satisfies a HoTT concentration requirement might also satisfy an English department distribution requirement, although the department’s own chronological boundaries and requirements (e.g., pre-1660, 1660–1900, alterity) are not identical to those of HoTT.